Skip to main content

 • malnutrition – when your body is not getting enough nutrients

-• unpredictable blood sugar levels – this is a particular risk in people with diabetes
+• unpredictable blood sugar levels – this is a particular risk if you have diabetes

 Causes of gastroparesis